The Effects of Alcohol and Drug Abuse on the Brain

 Effective Treatment for Alcohol and Drug Abuse

 One effect on the brain that both alcohol and drug abuse produce is that of addiction.
 Substance abuse is incredibly prevalent in our society and it’s very dangerous.
-Destination Hope is a premier treatment facility in Florida for men who suffer from addictions.
+Destination Hope is a premier treatment facility in Florida for men and women who suffer from addictions.
 Please contact us today for more information.